 IPAC is an acronym which stands for Intellectual Property Awareness Center.
 It is a new onsite resource located at NKU’s Steely Library to assist those in need of information about intellectual property to cultivate their research, creativity, and innovation.
-The IPAC helps you to obtain information and resources about copyrights, trademarks, patents, and more.
+The IPAC helps you to obtain information and resources about copyrights, trademarks, patents, scholarly publishing, and more.
 The IPAC is also an official Patent & Trademark Resource Center (PTRC) representing the U.S. Patent & Trademark Office.

 For further information, view our site or contact Intellectual Property Librarian, John Schlipp.
 Otherwise, please telephone Steely Library at 859.572.5457.